PS-Professional/Organization-Backup/README.md

 ## What is this project?

 This project will clone and craete backup from your organization repositories.
-First The `repo-backup.sh` script makes a request to Github API and get data about projects using your credits.
-Then, it will search through requested data and use `ssh_url` variable to clone them into `./tmp` directory using SSH.
+First The `repo-backup.sh` script makes a request to Github API and gets data about projects using your credits.
+Then, it will search through requested data and uses `ssh_url` variable to clone them into `./tmp` directory using SSH.
 Then, it will start archive and compress (using XZ) each project.
 After that, it will again archive and compress projects into a single file.
 After completing the previous steps, the script will remove last level files to keep your storage clean and free.
 The final file name would be `GithubRepos([day][month-abbrviation][year]).tar.xz`

 ## Requirements of this project